Jones-M12/Notes-Application/README.md

 ## Development

-I have designed the backend of this application using Express methods, designing it to take persistent notes that allow the user to recall information whenever neeeded.
+I have designed the backend of this application using Express methods, designing it to take persistent notes that allow the user to recall information whenever needed.

 I learned how to connect the frontend with the backend building routes and the server.
 I have gained more knowledge and increased my understanding of how the database, the server, and the client come together to build dynamic applications.